 Of course, credit repair can also take a look in the more formal errors done on your report such as the wrong name, address, and account numbers.
-The point is that credit repair services will look into any error that can potentially change your score as well as help you streamline your debt management process should they be corrected.
+The point is that credit repair services will look into any error that can potentially change your score.
+This may also help you streamline your debt management process should they be corrected.

 However, like a lot of other financial services, credit repair is effective only in a number of specific instances.
 In fact, there are conditions that you must meet in order to avail of credit repair.

-By legitimate, that means the negative entries in your credit report are actually mistakes done by the one reporting your activities to the agency or the agency themselves when compiling the information they received about you.
+By legitimate, that means the negative entries in your credit report are actually mistakes done by the one reporting your activities to the agency or the agency themselves.
 With that said, credit repair does not remove actual negative entries in your report.